Some combinatorial properties of semiselective ideals: Semiselective ideals and the local Ramsey property

-It is easy to show that every selective ideal is semiselective, but the converse implication is not true in general (see \cite{Farah}).
-In what follows, we will concentrate on properties of semiselective ideals, and the following fact is a useful characterization of semiselectivity.
+It is easy to show that every selective ideal is semiselective, but the converse implication is not true in general.
+The ideal $\emptyset\times [\omega]^{<\omega}$ is a semiselective ideal which is not selective (see \cite[Example 2.1]{Farah}).
+In what follows, we will concentrate on combinatorial properties of semiselective ideals.
+The following proposition gives a useful characterization of semiselectivity (see \cite[Lemma 7.9]{Todorcevic(BookRamsey)}).